April 11, 2018

 In the same way we can see brand consistency in the tiny logo on the back of the car, we should see it in the little things at every dealership.

-Is each prospective customer always offered a coffee or tea as soon as they enter the building?
+Is each prospective customer always offered a tea or coffee as soon as they enter the building?
 Are the cars outside clean and shiny?
 Is the procedure for taking a customer outside to test-drive their new vehicle always the same?

 These experiences matter.
 54% of people surveyed by Autotrader said they'd rather buy from a dealership that offered their preferred experience, even if it costs more.